Exit Ghost: Title

 The stage direction, "exit ghost" appears in three of William Shakespeare's plays: Hamlet, Macbeth and Julius Caesar.
 In a BBC interview, Roth stated that using this direction as a title "came to me because of Macbeth.
 Last year in the summer I was going to see a production of Macbeth here in America, and I re-read the script that afternoon, and I came upon the Banquo scene, ghost scene, and it just leaped out – 'exit ghost' – and that's the title of my book, so I just lifted it."
 In the novel Jamie and Billy read Macbeth aloud to each other, marveling grimly at its relevance to George W. Bush's first administration.

 The title also refers to that of the first Zuckerman book, The Ghost Writer.
 At one point, Bellette says to Zuckerman that Lonoff (whom she imagines talking to her from beyond the grave) told her, "Reading/writing people, we are finished, we are ghosts witnessing the end of a literary era."

 Critical reception

 Critic Michiko Kakutani in The New York Times called the novel "elegiac" and "a kind of valedictory bookend" to The Ghost Writer, adding "Mr. Roth has created a melancholy, if occasionally funny, meditation on aging, mortality, loneliness and the losses that come with the passage of time."

+Critics have considered that Lonoff, deceased and neglected, was modelled partly on the writer Bernard Malamud.